dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 **List Item Operations:**

 - `GET: /admin/lists[?projectIri=<projectIri>]` : return all lists optionally filtered by project
-- `GET: /admin/lists/<listItemIri>` : return complete list with all children if IRI of the list (i.e. root node) is given.
-If IRI of the child node is given, return the node with its immediate children.
+- `GET: /admin/lists/<listItemIri>` : return complete list with all children if IRI of the list (i.e. root node) is given If IRI of the child node is given, return the node with its immediate children
-- `GET: /admin/lists/infos/<listIri>` : return list information (without children)
-- `GET: /admin/lists/nodes/<nodeIri>` : return list node information (without children)
+- `GET: /admin/lists/<listIri>/info` : return list basic information (without children)

 - `POST: /admin/lists` : create new list
 - `POST: /admin/lists/<parentNodeIri>` : create new child node under the supplied parent node IRI

-- `PUT: /admin/lists/<listItemIri>` : update node information (root or child.)
+- `PUT: /admin/lists/<listItemIri>` : update node information (root or child)
-- `PUT: /admin/lists/<listItemIri>/name` : update the name of the node (root or child).
+- `PUT: /admin/lists/<listItemIri>/name` : update the name of the node (root or child)
-- `PUT: /admin/lists/<listItemIri>/labels` : update labels of the node (root or child).
+- `PUT: /admin/lists/<listItemIri>/labels` : update labels of the node (root or child)
-- `PUT: /admin/lists/<listItemIri>/comments` : update comments of the node (root or child).
+- `PUT: /admin/lists/<listItemIri>/comments` : update comments of the node (root or child)
-- `PUT: /admin/lists/<nodeIri>/position` : update position of a child node within its current parent or by changing its parent node.
+- `PUT: /admin/lists/<nodeIri>/position` : update position of a child node within its current parent or by changing its parent node

 - `DELETE: /admin/lists/<listItemIri>` : delete a list (i.e. root node) or a child node and all its children, if not used

 ## List Item Operations